ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 eZ Publish Platform (5.x) was a transitional version of the eZ CMS, bridging the gap between the earlier generation called eZ Publish (sometimes referred to as *legacy*), and the current eZ Platform and eZ Platform Enterprise Edition for developers.

-eZ Publish Platform introduced a new Symfony-based technology stack that could be run along the old (*legacy*) one.
+eZ Publish Platform (5.x) introduced a new Symfony-based technology stack that could be run along the old (*legacy*) one.
 This bridging is still possible using something called Legacy Bridge, an optional package for eZ Platform.
 This fluid change allows eZ Publish users to migrate to eZ Platform gradually, using the bridging as an intermediary stepping stone.

 ## Upgrade process

 An upgrade from eZ Publish Platform 5.4.x (Enterprise edition) or 2014.11 (Community edition) to newer versions of eZ Platform must be performed in stages.
+It can be done in many different ways, but a recommended approach is to:

-You can upgrade from eZ Publish Platform directly to the v1.7 LTS release.
+1. _If you need to migrate ezflow data:_ Migrate from eZ Publish Platform directly to the v1.7 LTS release _(covered on this page)_.
+    - Optional; Add legacy bridge to be able to gradual migrate your legacy code if you have it
+    - Once ready; Migrate eZ FLow to eZ Landing page
-You can then proceed with consecutive upgrades to further versions: v1.13 LTS and 2.x.
+2. You can then proceed with consecutive upgrades to further versions, covered on [v1.7LTS and v2.5LTS](releases/updating_ez_platform.md).
+    - Migrate eZ Landing page to eZ Page Builder
+    - Migrate XmlText to RichText
+    - Optional; If you added legacy bridge in step 1, you can now remove that and xmltext package

+!!! tip

+    Work is being done to simplify this further to not have to upgrade via 1.7LTS, eta on that is early fall 2019.
+However all the tools needed to bring you from 4.x and 5.x to Platform, with or withouth legacy bridge, already exists so you can safly consider it ready for use already.

 !!! caution "Things to be aware of when planning a migration"

     1. While the instructions below are fully supported, we are aware that the community, partners and customers come from a wide range of different versions of eZ Publish, some with issues that do not surface before attempting a migration.
 That's why we and the community are actively gathering feedback on Slack and/or support channels for Enterprise customers to gradually improve the migration scripts and instructions.
 Reach out before you start so others who have done this before you can support you.

-    1. As of eZ Platform v1.11, Legacy Bridge is a supported option for 1.x and future 2.x series.
-This means you can plan for a more gradual migration if you want, just like you could on eZ Publish Platform 5.x, with a more feature-rich version of eZ Platform and (with 2.x) also more recent version of Symfony.
-This is a great option for those who want the latest features and are comfortable with more frequent releases.
+    2. "Hybrid setup" using Legacy Bridge is a supported option for 1.13LTS and 2.5LTS series.
+This means you can plan for a more gradual migration if you want, just like you could on eZ Publish Platform 5.x, with a more feature-mature version of eZ Platform, Symfony and even Legacy bridge itself.
+This is a great option for those who want the latest features.
+The downside is a more complex setup to develop and maintian, given you run two systems in paralell, and the overall migration might take much longer doing using an iterative/gradual approach.

-    1. Additionally there are some other topics to be aware of for the code migration from eZ Publish to eZ Platform:
+    3. Additionally there are some other topics to be aware of for the code migration from eZ Publish to eZ Platform:

         - [Field Types reference](../api/field_type_reference.md) for overview of Field Types that do and don't exist in eZ Platform
-        - eZ Platform RichText Field Type capabilities, currently not covering [Custom Tags](https://jira.ez.no/browse/EZP-25357)
+        - eZ Platform RichText Field Type capabilities: You'll need latests v2.5LTS for all migration capabilities.
-        - Symfony 2.8, this is also the case on later 5.4.x versions, but not the first ones including 2014.11
+        - Symfony upgrade, 1.x uses Symfony 2.8LTS, and 2.x uses Symfony 3.4LTS
         - API changes.
 While we have a strict backwards compatibility focus, some deprecated API features were removed and some changes were done to internal parts of the system.
-See [ezpublish-kernel:doc/bc/changes-6.0.md](https://github.com/ezsystems/ezpublish-kernel/blob/v6.7.0/doc/bc/changes-6.0.md)
+See [ezpublish-kernel:doc/bc/changes-6.0.md](https://github.com/ezsystems/ezpublish-kernel/blob/7.5/doc/bc/changes-6.0.md)

 !!! note